sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-7/hana-cloud-mission-trial-7.md

 2. The following query will create a new table and order the agencies based on their number of bookings.
 Copy and paste query to the console and then click on the **Run** button:

     ```SQL
-    CREATE TABLE SAGENCYDATA as (select SBOOK.AGENCYNUM, count(SBOOK.AGENCYNUM) as NUMBOOKINGS FROM SBOOK, STRAVELAG WHERE SBOOK.AGENCYNUM=STRAVELAG.AGENCYNUM group by SBOOK.AGENCYNUM ORDER BY count(SBOOK.AGENCYNUM) desc)
+    CREATE TABLE SAGENCYDATA as (select SBOOK.AGENCYNUM, count(SBOOK.AGENCYNUM) as NUMBOOKINGS FROM SBOOK, STRAVELAG WHERE SBOOK.AGENCYNUM=STRAVELAG.AGENCYNUM group by SBOOK.AGENCYNUM ORDER BY count(SBOOK.AGENCYNUM) desc);
     ```

 3. You can view the contents of this table by running the following query: